- D.M.A. in Conducting, The University of Arizona, 1995

 - M.M. in Conducting, The University of Arizona, 1992

 - B.A. in Music Education, Luther College, 1985

-Dr. Rodney H. Caldwell serves as the Director of Choral Studies and Coordinator of Vocal Studies at Mars Hill University; where he conducts The Mars Hill University Choir, Chamber Singers, and Women’s Ensemble.
+Dr. Rodney H. Caldwell serves as Chair of the Department of Music, Coordinator of Music Education, and Director of Choral Studies at Mars Hill University.
+He conducts The Mars Hill University Choir and Chamber Singers, and teaches courses in conducting, music education, and comprehensive musicianship.
 Prior to his appointment at Mars Hill, Dr. Caldwell served as the Director of Choral Activities at Georgia Southern University, and as the Strentansky Distinguished Professor of Choral Music and Director of Choral Activities at Susquehanna University.
-Most recently, Dr. Caldwell was in a professional position as conductor-in-residence at Carnegie Hall and Lincoln Center for MidAmerica Productions in New York.
+Just prior to his appointment at MHU, Dr. Caldwell was in a professional position as conductor-in-residence at Carnegie Hall and Lincoln Center for MidAmerica Productions in New York.

 Dr. Caldwell has held several leadership positions in NAFME and ACDA at the state, regional, and national levels, and is also a frequent guest conductor and clinician, having conducted over 50 honor choirs throughout the United States and Europe.